X-lab2017/open-digger/sample_data/README.md

    }
    ```

-3. Use `npm run build` to build the project.
+3. Use `npm run notebook` to use Notebook image if you use Linux/MacOS system, or to use `npm run notebook:win ` if you use Windows system.

-4. Use `npm run notebook` to use Notebook image if you use Linux system, or to use `npm run notebook:win ` if you use Windows system.
+4. Open the link in console log like `http://127.0.0.1:8888/lab?token=xxxxx`.

-5. Copy the link like this `http://127.0.0.1:8888/lab?token=b42153dde6646e5c07ac5f4a7d87e9173f22d5cb1d60984f` to the browser.
+5. If the source code under `src` folder changed, you need to use `npm run build` and restart the notebook kernel to reload the sorce code.

 ## Create sample data